 In response to motions to dismiss, the trial court dismissed: (1) the requests for declaratory relief as being duplicative of the claims for breach of contract and (2) certain of the breach of contract claims as being not ripe until the limits of underlying insurance policies have been exhausted.
 On or about January 28, 2008, the Company filed its Second Amended Complaint.
 Aon has filed a motion to dismiss the Second Amended Complaint in its entirety as against Aon, and the insurers have moved to dismiss portions of the Second Amended Complaint as against them.
-A briefing schedule on those motions has been set.
+Those motions are scheduled to be heard on August 6, 2008.
 Written discovery proceedings have commenced.

-Since filing the lawsuit, the Company has received additional payments from Essex Insurance Company and Lexington Insurance Company of approximately \$2.2 million.
-In addition, in January 2008 the Company entered a settlement with Hartford Fire Insurance Company pursuant to which Hartford paid the Company the remaining disputed limits of Hartford's insurance policy, in the amount of approximately \$516,000.00, and the Company dismissed and released Hartford from additional claims for interest and bad faith claims handling.
+Since filing the lawsuit, the Company has received additional payments from Essex Insurance Company, Lexington Insurance Company, and Westchester Surplus Lines Insurance Company, of approximately \$2.6 million.
+In addition, in January 2008 the Company entered a settlement with Hartford Fire Insurance Company pursuant to which Hartford paid the Company the remaining disputed limits of Hartford's insurance policy, in the amount of approximately \$516,000, and the Company dismissed and released Hartford from additional claims for interest and bad faith claims handling.